 Months of entry

-The Development Policy and Practice Group carries out research in development studies and development management, and co-hosts the ESRC INNOGEN Research Centre on innovation in life sciences which is run jointly with the University of Edinburgh.
+The Open University's Development Policy and Practice (DPP) Group is a leading centre of development studies and development management research, and co-hosts the ESRC INNOGEN Centre on innovation in life sciences which is run jointly with the University of Edinburgh.

-The group has extensive networks within and outside the University.
-In the UK the group works closely with academics from a range of development studies institutes and with a consortium of non-governmental organisations.
+Underpinning its international research excellence, DPP has extensive networks within and outside the University.
+It is a key contributor to the OU’s Priority Research Area in International Development and Inclusive Innovation, which brings together and supports the wide range of inter-disciplinary development and innovation research undertaken across the University.
+In the UK, the DPP group works closely with academics from a range of development studies institutes and with a consortium of non-governmental organisations.
 Internationally, it has research and teaching collaborations with staff and institutions from more than 20 countries.
 It has developed a facilitative capacity to bring people together to work in new programmes, courses and research.

 We offer two research degree programmes: Doctor of Philosophy (PhD) and Master of Philosophy (MPhil).